 This parade celebrates the ratification of the Polish Constitution in 1791, the first democratic constitution in Europe.

 For well over a century, this parade is a Chicago staple.
-This is a free event that is family-friendly.
+This is a free, family-friendly event.

-Plus, for the movie-lovers, this is meant to be the parade that Ferris Bueller famously sings Danke Schoen on a float.
+Plus, for film lovers, this is meant to be the parade where Ferris Bueller famously sings Danke Schoen on a float.

 Once the weather starts to warm up, Chicagoans love to celebrate!
 There are many festivals in May.
-Here are two we think are among the best.
+Here are just a few of them.

-The annual Mole de Mayo is on May 22-24, 2020.
+The annual Mole de Mayo takes place in May.
 Head to historic Pilsen to see live Lucha Libre wrestling!

 There will also be music, dancing, and plenty of tasty food vendors!

-MayFest is on May 29-31, 2020.
+MayFest is currently scheduled for May 17th.
 This annual festival offers music, entertainment, and lots of food to chomp on.

-Bark in the Park is on May 9, 2020 (CANCELLED), near Soldier Field.
-Bring your dog to this one for dog massages, pawdicure spas, caricature drawings, live music and more.
+Bark in the Park gives offers dog massages, pawdicure spas, caricature drawings, live music, and more.
 All proceeds go to The Anti-Cruelty Society.

-If you’re enjoying your time in the Pilsen neighborhood, spend a little longer and take our Pilsen self guided tour!
+If you’re enjoying your time in the Pilsen neighborhood, which is rich in Latino culture, spend a little longer and take our Pilsen self-guided tour!